 It is easy to verify that

-which shows that near the critical point $\mu=0$, system \eqref{Eqn8} has the same bifurcation set with respect to $\mu $ as system \eqref{Eqn59} has with respect to $\beta$, up to a homeomorphism in the parameter space.
-It is noted from \eqref{Eqn54} and \eqref{Eqn60} that a difference appears as a constant multiplier $5^{\frac{4}{5}}$.
+which shows that near the critical point $\mu=0$, system \eqref{Eqn8} has the same bifurcation set with respect to $\mu $ as system \eqref{Eqn47} has that with respect to $\beta$, up to a homeomorphism in the parameter space.

 Comparing our one-step transformation method with the classical six-step transformation approach, we have the following observations. \begin{enumerate} \item[{(i)}] The one-step approach depends upon purely algebraic computation; while the six-step approach involves different types of transformations.